 With low overall average conversion rates, traffic growth rates need to be exceptionally good.

 Plus, as you grow, you will increase brand awareness and people will start searching for your brand name and brand terms directly.
 This is one of sure indicators that your traffic growth strategies are on point.

 Constant Shopify traffic growth also helps to stay ahead of the competition and capture more and more of your target market.

 Curious to read more?
 Check out these articles:

 Frequently asked questions

-How do I get free traffic to my Shopify store?
+How to drive traffic to my Shopify store for free?

 How much traffic can a Shopify store handle?

 Shopify is known for 99.7% uptime and can handle over 100,000 products.
 Although we recommend constant optimization efforts to reduce load times, unless your store is about to hit the product limit, there is no need to worry about traffic surges causing downtime.

 How can I drive traffic to my dropshipping store?